 The construction of the Facility was originally financed with revenue bonds issued by the Alexandria Industrial Development Authority in 1984.
 The Arlington Solid Waste Authority, together with the Alexandria Sanitation Authority (the "Authorities") and the Corporation, refinanced these bonds in July 1998 to achieve debt service savings.
 Additionally, the Authorities issued new bonds in November 1998 to finance the retrofit of the Facility to meet Clear Air Act requirements.
 This retrofit was completed by November 9, 2000 in advance of the EPA deadline of December 19, 2000.
 The retrofit assets continue to be owned by the Authorities.
-Upon the maturity of the bond in January 2008, the ownership of the plant (but not the land it sits on, which is jointly owned by Alexandria and Arlington) passed to the Corporation.
+Upon the maturity of the bond in January 2008, the ownership of the plant (but not the land it sits on, which is jointly owned by Alexandria and Arlington) was passed to the Corporation.

-Acceptance testing on each unit was completed in November 2000, and the Operating Lease agreement between the Authorities and the Corporation took effect in January 2001.
-Since the lease is essentially a capital lease, the capital assets completed and covered by the lease and the promissory note are removed from the City records and are now considered a part of the plant.
+Acceptance testing on each unit was completed in November 2000, and the Lease agreement between the Authorities and the Corporation took effect in January 2001.
+The lease and the promissory note were removed from the City records and are now considered a part of the plant.

-By December 2012 all the related revenue bond debt service had been paid in full.
+By December 2012, all the related revenue bond debt service had been paid in full.
 A new Facilities Monitoring Group ("FMG") was established, and a new trust fund was set up to fund FMG'S activities.
 It is funded entirely by contributions from the County (60%) and the City (40%).
-The FMG budget for FY 2021 was \$118,000 and according to the interjurisdictional agreement the City's contribution was \$47,200.
-Operating costs of the Facility are paid for primarily through tipping fees.
-The City paid \$1,015,413 in tipping fees in FY 2021 and is anticipating a similar cost in FY 2022.
+The FMG budget for FY 2023 was \$118,000 and according to the interjurisdictional agreement the City's contribution was \$47,200.
+The operating costs of the Facility are paid primarily through tipping fees.
+The City paid \$987,112 in tipping fees in FY 2023 and is anticipating a similar cost in FY 2024.